gruvw/lang/research/counting.md

 ## Decimal exponent notation

-0^: ke (word for "times 10 power" x10^, or concatenate with X number of zeros)
+0^: kk (word for "times 10 power" x10^, or concatenate with X number of zeros)

 it is prefered for the exponent to be an even number